-He was raised in Grass Valley California.
+He grew up in Grass Valley California.
 He was a member of 4-H and an active member of the Nevada Union FFA Chapter serving in chapter office, on the Parli Pro team, and as a member of the Meats, Livestock, and Land Judging teams

 Mr. Clark attended Sierra Community College in Rocklin, where he was active in the Sierra Aggies Club, captain of the horseshoe team, and received an AA degree in Agriculture.
 He then attended Cal Poly, SLO, for four years earning a BS Degree in Agricultural Business Management, an MS Degree in Agriculture, and an Agriculture Teaching Credential.
 He also has supplementary credentials in Biological Science and Business.
 A very exciting first year of teaching was completed at Galt High School followed by 30 tremendously rewarding years at Templeton High School where he served as department chair and FFA Advisor, and four years here at Cal Poly as a Teacher in Residence in Ag Education.
-Mr. Clark is beginning his fourth year as a full-time lecturer in the Ag Science Major.
+Mr. Clark has spent eight years as a lecturer in the Ag Science Major.

 Mr. Clark and his wife, Pam, have four grown children.
-Spare time finds Mr. Clark traveling the Western United States in the family travel trailer, Jeeping, gardening, woodworking, fishing and hunting, and producing club lambs.
+Spare time finds Mr. Clark traveling the Western United States in the family 5th Wheel, Jeeping, gardening, woodworking, fishing and hunting, and producing club lambs.